-Consequently, the neuroscience and clinical research community is lacking standardised imaging and processing pipelines for qMRI parameters sensitive to myelin, water, or iron content (Edwards et al. 2018) such as the longitudinal relaxation rate $(R_1=1/T_1)$, the proton density (PD), the magnetisation transfer (MT) saturation and the effective transverse relaxation rate $(R_2^\star=1/T_2^\star)$.
-R_2^\star is often estimated using gradient recalled echo data acquired with multiple echo times (TE) to create high-resolution maps that show strong contrast between different types of brain tissue (Bernstein, King, and Zhou 2004).
-Similarly, PD and R_1 can be derived from two acquisitions varying the excitation flip-angle (Wang, Riederer, and Lee 1987; Deoni, Peters, and Rutt 2005; Deoni 2007; Schabel and Morrell 2008; Helms et al. 2011; Liberman, Louzoun, and Ben Bashat 2013; Heule, Ganter, and Bieri

-2015; Baudrexel et al. 2016).
-A proper estimation of the latter qMRI parameters requires correction of instrumental biases such as inhomogeneous transmit (Lutti et al. 2010) and receive fields (Volz et al. 2012; Mezer et al. 2016), requiring the additional mapping of these fields.
-Thus, a user-friendly and flexible software must adequately process data for correction of instrumental biases.
-Finally, it needs to provide solutions when bias fields have not been measured.
-In clinical settings for example, MR sequences for estimating instrumental biases are often not available due to time as well as hardware and software constraints.
-For these studies, the possibility to correct for instrumental biases retrospectively using image processing methods that do not rely on additional MRI acquisitions is highly desirable.
+The neuroscience and clinical research community lacks a standardised qMRI implementation to estimate these parameters and handle a wide diversity of data types.
+For example, R_2^{\star} is often estimated using gradient recalled echo data acquired with multiple echo times (TE) to create high resolution maps that show strong contrast between different types of brain tissue (Bernstein, King, and Zhou 2004).
+Similarly, PD and R_1 can be derived from two acquisitions varying the excitation flip angle (Wang, Riederer, and Lee 1987; Deoni, Peters, and Rutt 2005; Deoni 2007; Schabel and Morrell 2008; Helms et al. 2011; Liberman, Louzoun, and Ben Bashat 2013; Heule, Ganter, and Bieri 2015; Baudrexel et al. 2016).
+For accurate estimation of the qMRI parameters, an implementation must adequately correct for instrumental biases such as inhomogeneous transmit (Lutti et al. 2010) and receive fields (Volz et al. 2012; Mezer et al. 2016).
+Such correction should be based on the additional mapping of these fields, but the implementation should also provide solutions when bias fields have not been measured.
+For example in clinical settings, MR sequences for estimating instrumental biases are often unavailable due to time, hardware or software constraints.
+For such studies, the facility to correct for instrumental biases retrospectively using image processing methods that do not rely on additional MRI acquisitions is highly desirable.

-A number of tools have been developed to handle qMRI data at group level without losing the quantitative nature of the underlying qMRI techniques but these have focused on diffusion MRI, e.g. TBSS in FSL (Smith et al. 2006) and TRACULA (Yendiki et al. 2011) in FreeSurfer.
-Moreover, some sites have developed specific tools based on established neuroimaging software, e.g. using FreeSurfer surface projection (Dale and Sereno 1993; Fischl et al. 1999; Fischl and Dale 2000) to compare quantitative relaxation and susceptibility data on the cortex (Marques, Khabipova, and Gruetter 2017) or qMRI data across the whole-brain at a voxel-by-voxel level using the VBM framework (Ashburner and Friston 2000), see, e.g., Büchel et al. 2004 and Mohammadi et al. 2012 for diffusion MRI and Table 1 for studies using R_1 , MT, PD, and R_2^ .
-The majority of the studies in Table 1 additionally took advantage of a novel approach denoted voxel-based quantification (VBQ) introduced by Draganski et al. 2011.
-The VBQ method was initially developed to preserve the quantitative nature of the maps generated by the comprehensive quantitative multi-parameter mapping (MPM) approach.
+For spatial processing and group level statistical analysis, the established tools that can handle qMRI data without losing the quantitative nature of the underlying qMRI techniques are primarily designed for diffusion MRI (see for example TBSS in FSL (Smith et al. 2006) and TRACULA (Yendiki et al. 2011) in FreeSurfer), while a number of custom made tools have been developed based on established neuroimaging software.
+For example, see applications of the FreeSurfer surface projection software (Dale and Sereno 1993; Fischl et al. 1999; Fischl and Dale 2000) to compare quantitative relaxation and susceptibility data on the cortex (Marques, Khabipova, and Gruetter 2017), or usage of the VBM framework (Ashburner and Friston 2000) to process qMRI data across the whole brain at a voxel-by-voxel level (Büchel et al. 2004 and Mohammadi et al. 2012 for dMRI metrics, and Table 1 for R_2^ , R_1 , PD and MT saturation).
+The majority of the studies in Table 1 took advantage of voxel-based quantification (VBQ), a novel approach introduced by Draganski et al. 2011 and developed to preserve the quantitative nature of the maps generated by the comprehensive multi-parameter mapping (MPM) approach (Helms et al. 2008; Helms et al. 2009; Weiskopf et al. 2011; Weiskopf et al. 2013).

-The MPM approach, developed at 3T (Helms et al. 2008; Helms et al. 2009; Weiskopf et al. 2011; Weiskopf et al. 2013), spans the data acquisition, modelling and bias correction of three multi-echo spoiled gradient echo volumes to generate maps of R_2^\star , R_1 , PD, as well as semi-quantitative MT saturation maps.
+Developed at 3T, the MPM approach spans data acquisition, modelling and bias correction of three multi-echo spoiled gradient echo volumes to generate R_2^{\star} , R_1 , PD, as well as semi-quantitative MT saturation maps.
 This framework enables time-efficient whole brain mapping with high isotropic resolution of 800 μ m in 24 min (Callaghan et al. 2015b) or 1 mm isotropic resolution in 18 min at 3T (Papp et al. 2016) and has even enabled the acquisition of ultra-high-resolution quantitative maps at 400 μ m at 7T (Trampel et al. 2017).
-This framework has been used in a variety of basic and clinical neuroscience studies (Table 1) focussing on different but equally important neuroimaging topics: (a) improving the segmentation of deep gray matter structures, (b) myelin and iron concentration in the brain and spinal cord, and (c) linking structure and function in the cortex, (d) using the MPM parameter maps as proxies for biophysical tissue models.
+This framework has been used in a variety of fundamental and clinical neuroscience studies (Table 1) focussing on: (a) improving the segmentation of deep grey matter structures, (b) evaluating the myelin and iron concentration in the brain and spinal cord, (c) linking structure and function in the cortex, and (d) using the MPM parameter maps as proxies for biophysical tissue models.